orfeotoolbox/OTB/Documentation/Cookbook/rst/FAQ.rst

 Then you can build OTB as usual using this directory as the source (refer to build instructions).
-Later if you want to update your source, from the OTB source directory, just do:
+Later if you want to update your source, from OTB's source directory, just do:

 ::